Guilherme-Vasconcelos/chessy/README.md

 Check the script source code if you want to run any of these lints separately.

 ## License
-cheese is licensed under the GNU Affero General Public License, either version 3 or any later versions at your choice.
+chessy is licensed under the GNU Affero General Public License, either version 3 or any later versions at your choice.
 See [LICENSE.txt](./LICENSE.txt) for more details.